Piano Sonata No. 31 (Beethoven): Reception

 From the 1810s Beethoven's reputation went largely undisputed by contemporary critics, and most of his works received favourable initial reviews.
 For example, an anonymous reviewer in October 1822 described the Op.
 110 sonata as "superb" and offered "repeated thanks to its creator".
 In 1824, an anonymous critic reviewing the Opp.
 109–111 sonatas wrote in the Allgemeine musikalische Zeitung that contemporary opposition against Beethoven's works "had only small, fleeting success".
 The critic then commented, "Scarcely had any of [Beethoven]'s artistic productions entered into the world than their fame was forever established."

 Adolf Bernhard Marx, in his March 1824 review of the sonata, lauded Beethoven's work and particularly praised the third movement's fugue, adding that the fugue "must be studied along with the richest ones by Sebastian Bach and Händel."
 In the 1860 edition of his biography of Beethoven, Anton Schindler wrote that the fugue "is not difficult to play but is full of charm and beauty."
 Likewise, William Kinderman describes the fugue's subject as a "sublime fugal idiom".

 When writing about the sonata in 1909, Hermann Wetzel observed, "Not a single note is superfluous, and there is no passage ... that can be treated as you please, no trivial ornament".
 Martin Cooper claimed in 1970 that Op.
 110 was the most frequently played out of the last five Beethoven piano sonatas.

 In the program notes for his 2020 online concert of the Opp.
 109–111 sonatas, Jonathan Biss writes of Op.
 110: "In none of the other 31 piano sonatas does Beethoven cover as much emotional territory: it goes from the absolute depths of despair to utter euphoria ... it is unbelievably compact given its emotional richness, and its philosophical opening idea acts as the work’s thesis statement, permeating the work, and reaching its apotheosis in its final moments."

 Recordings

+The first known recording of the Op.
+110 sonata was made on 14 December 1927 and 8 March 1928 by Frederic Lamond.
 The Op.
 110 sonata was recorded on 21 January 1932 by Artur Schnabel in Abbey Road Studios, London, for the first complete recording of the Beethoven piano sonatas.
 The piece was the first to be recorded in the set.
 Myra Hess' recording of the work in 1953 was described by The New Grove Dictionary of Music and Musicians as among her "greatest successes in the recording studio".
 Op.
 110 was included in Glenn Gould's 1956 recording of the last three Beethoven sonatas, and its third movement was discussed and performed by Gould on a 4 March 1963 broadcast.
 As part of complete recordings of the Beethoven piano sonatas, Op.
-110 was recorded by Wilhelm Kempff in 1951, Claudio Arrau in 1965, Alfred Brendel in 1973, Maurizio Pollini in 1975, Daniel Barenboim in 1984, and Igor Levit by 2019.
+110 was recorded by Wilhelm Kempff in 1951, Claudio Arrau in 1965, Alfred Brendel in 1973, Maurizio Pollini in 1975, Daniel Barenboim in 1984, and Igor Levit in 2019.